Course Name: Newton Commonwealth Golf Course

 Conditions: 6/10, Some of the tee boxes (like the first) are pretty torn up, but the course itself was in fair shape.
 The fairways are green and while not speedy, the greens roll true.

 Value: 6/10, For a course near Boston, $20 after 5 P.M. isn’t a terrible deal.
 Newton residents get a discount and 18 holes is $32 to walk.
 This is a popular course amongst Boston College students, as they get a discount and can walk to the course.

 White 70 4992 65.3 116

 Red 70 4329 65.7 112

 Hole Descriptions: I only played the front 9, but it was enough to get a feel for the course.
 This course plays longer than the scorecard indicates, as severe elevation changes come into play on many holes.
-Newton Commonwealth felt extremely cramped, and many holes ran on top of each other.
+Newton Commonwealth feels extremely cramped, and many holes run on top of each other.

-General Comments: It’s clear this course was pressed for space.
+General Comments: It’s clear Newton Commonwealth is pressed for space.
 At just over 5300 yards, this course is extremely short and the only semblance of a range is a net by the first hole.
 The putting green is artificial, and offers no indication of how the actual greens are running.
 This course also played extremely slow, with a ton of hackers out there.
-As much as I love Donald Ross (and some of his holes here, #2, #3, #5), I think the space constraints should have kept this course a regulation 9-holer.
+As much as I love Donald Ross (and some of his holes here, #2, #3, #5), the space constraints should have kept this course a regulation 9-holer.